the aesthetic is proletarianized

 I’ve been obsessed with the idea that the aesthetic is proletarianized.
 Logan Paul appears on my timeline…is this Post Malone?
 No, he doesn’t have tats everywhere but there is the same sense that maybe this guy is from a trailer park.
 I Google him and notice the most Googled data on him, the most important thing about Logan Paul is how much money he makes per year.

 Post Malone and Logan Paul efface the class struggle.
-They remind us that we do not need solidarity.
 As proletarians of the aesthetic everyone is tokenized with no class relation.
 But we insist that class solidarity is medicine, it is the outside.

 A body riddled with tattoos is an aesthetic example of the very nonsense of the body in contemporary capitalism.
 It’s an aesthetic example of the very nonsense of our situation and its loneliness.
 What one affirms with the overdone tattoos is the one, the singular uniqueness, all alone.

-There was a time in my life when I was young that class spoke in the popular culture but I was not attuned enough to hear it.
+There was a time in my life when I was younger and class seemed to speak in the popular culture but I was not attuned enough to hear it.
 Listen to early Kurt Cobain interviews in the supposed early part of the End of History, he spoke of himself as working class.
 Perhaps what the racialization of capitalism means is that everyone is a token, a stand-in that does not satisfy the absent class relation.

 2 responses